 1.2 How Does Laser Engraving Work on Clothing?

-The process works by directing a focused laser beam onto the fabric surface.
-Depending on the type of material, the laser either changes the color of the fibers, burns away a thin layer, or creates a textured effect.
+Laser engraving works by directing a focused laser beam onto the fabric's surface.
+Depending on the material, the laser either lightens the fibers, removes a thin surface layer, or creates a textured effect without requiring direct contact.

 1.3 What Engraving Machine Works Best for Clothing Engraving?